 The stage of a tumour is usually the best way of knowing its curability.
 Most cancers are staged or graded according to their size and, above all, the degree to which they have spread to other parts of the body.
 The stage depends heavily on whether lymph nodes are involved.
 Lymph nodes are bean-shaped concentrations of immune system cells that are found all over the body.
 They are interconnected by their own network of tubes, called the lymphatic system.
 Cancer often spreads through the lymphatic system to reach other organs – this jumping from one part of the body to another is called metastasis.

-In colon cancer, stages 1 and 2 represent increasing degrees of penetration of the colon's wall.
+In colon cancer, stage 0 means that the cancer cells are in the inner lining of the colon but haven't reached past the muscle layer.
+Stages 1 and 2 represent increasing degrees of penetration of the colon's wall.
 Stage 3 cancer has reached the nearby lymph nodes.
 Stage 4 has spread to other parts of the body (metastasized).
 Recurrent cancer has come back after an apparently successful treatment, often reappearing in the liver or lungs instead of the colon.

 The causes of cancer are still not understood.
 Sometimes the genes that control a cell's activity mutate and start giving instructions that lead to runaway growth of tissue.
 A single cancerous cell divides millions of times, producing a tumour.
 The tumour builds its own blood vessels to ensure its supply of oxygen.
 See the general article on cancer for more on the causes and development of cancer.